Apart from the commonly cited strategy of saving roughly 30% of your income for business taxes, how else should you plan ahead?

 Invest in Tax Preparation to Plan for a Profitable New Year

-Tax preparation is never fun, but investing in year-end tax planning now can put you in a better financial position going into the new year.
-The tips outlined above can save you money, but a professional financial advisor may be able to help you identify other tax-saving strategies.
+While tax preparation is never fun, investing in year-end tax planning can put you in a better financial position going into the new year.
+Use the tips outlined above to save your business money.
+And if you need funds to hire a tax adviser or cover upcoming tax obligations, consider financing options, such as a business line of credit or working capital loan.